 Entrance Fee: Completely free, no pass or permit necessary!

 Psst!
 Looking for a winter getaway??
 Check out these cozy cabins in Oregon you can rent!

 4. Cougar Hot Springs

 Cougar Hot Springs is known for its beautiful scenery and diverse soaking pools.
 With 6 geothermal pools ranging in temperature from 90° to 112° F, this site is a good choice for those who want variety in their soaking options.
 The pools are separated by rock walls in steps down a ravine, creating a beautiful natural landscape.

 Located an hour and 15 minutes outside of Eugene, these springs are deep in the Willamette National Forest.
-There has been some backlash about their use of a manned booth but it has helped keep theft low in recent years.
+We have a guide to visiting Cougar Hot Springs, complete with directions and insider tips for your visit.

 Open daily from 5 a.m. to 9 p.m., keep in mind Terwilliger is clothing optional, so be prepared to see some people who choose to go without!

 How to get there: There is a very easy quarter-mile trail to get to the springs, with the trailhead just off Aufderheide Dr.